ulbergc/ModelViewer/README.md

   - this will set parameters used in plotModel3d.sh and buildkmz.sh

 ### plotModel3d.sh
-  - makes the overlay images which will be displayed
+  - makes the overlay images which will be displayed, using [GMT](https://github.com/GenericMappingTools/gmt)
   - run with ./plotModel3d.sh
   - shouldn't require editing, unless you want to change the look of the images